Understanding Heart Rate Target Zones

-As we learn more about the human body, it is becoming increasingly clear that reaching heart rate target zones is more important than achieving a certain number of beats per minute.
-It appears as though it's not important to sustain a certain number of beats per minute over an extended portion of time.
-Rather, it's best to reach a target heart range for at least a brief amount of time.
+It is becoming increasingly clear that reaching heart rate target zones is becoming increasingly clear that reaching heart rate target zones is more important than achieving a certain number of beats per minute.
 Hitting the target heart rate zone is essential to finding the "sweet spot" of exercise in which the body is pushed hard but not to the point that an injury occurs.

 Target Heart Rate Zones